Understand your company's position and learn more about the options available

 Explain the situation to your staff and what you’re doing to help them.
 They may be open to accepting redundancy payment in instalments if you provide the background to your financial difficulties and they understand that you’re doing your best to help them.

 Sometimes the involvement of a professional insolvency practitioner can sway the situation in your favour – staff will realise you’re not trying to renege on your duties as an employer, and are taking their predicament seriously.

 The employees you’re making redundant will naturally be worried about their own financial circumstances and whether they’re going to be able to pay their bills on time.
 Keeping them in mind and informed about the company’s situation - the steps you’re taking to deal with it, and the fact that you’re not just writing them off – can ease their concerns.

+In order to claim redundancy from the NIF, certain conditions apply.
 Employees must have worked for the company for at least two years, and their age and weekly wage determines the amount of redundancy pay they receive.
 The appointed insolvency practitioner (IP) should advise on how to claim redundancy in this way.
 It’s also worth noting that you may be entitled to claim director redundancy if you’re an employee of the company.

 There’s no assurance that staff will receive all the money they’re owed, but they may be able to claim such payments as unpaid holiday, wage arrears, notice pay, and some pension contributions from the National Insurance Fund.

 Staff can apply for these payments as soon as they’re made redundant, and have up to six months to make the claim.
 The Redundancy Payments Office (RPO) handles the applications, and typically makes payment within a few weeks.